Each year, Kea Company organizes two awards programs for the analyst industry.

-Each year the Analyst Firm Awards (AFA) aims to recognise the most valuable analyst firms, and to recognise firms that have won a leading role in specific market segments.
+- The Analyst Firm Awards (AFA) recognize the most valuable analyst firms, and to recognise firms that have won a leading role in specific market segments.
 18 firms were shortlisted for the first awards in 2014, and the final results led to 340,000 twitter impressions in the first 48 hours.

 2017 Analyst Firm Awards

 The Analyst Value Survey, which we have run each year since 2000, is the sustainable engine for the award.
 It reaches out beyond the analyst relations community and allows us to rank analyst firms according to the value they deliver to the users of analyst firm services.
 The awards recognize the leading analyst firms, chosen by the value delivered to users, in market segments which vary from year to year.

 The awards in 2017 are listed below.
 Click on the link on each award category to find out more:

 - January – Global